arturo-lang/arturo/README.md

 The Language
 ------------------------------

-Arturo is an independently-developed, modern programming language, vaguely related to various other ones - including but not limited to Logo, Rebol, Forth, Ruby, Haskell, D, SmallTalk, Tcl, and Lisp.
+Arturo is an independently-developed, modern programming language, vaguely related to various other ones - including but not limited to: Logo, Rebol, Forth, Ruby, Haskell, D, SmallTalk, Tcl, and Lisp.

 The language has been designed following some very simple and straightforward principles:

-- Code is just a list of words and symbols
+- Code is just a list of words, symbols and literal values
 - Words and symbols within a block are interpreted - when needed - according to the context
 - No reserved words or keywords - look for them as hard as you can; there are absolutely none